gocrane/crane/docs/tutorials/resource-recommendation.md

 metadata:
   name: nginx-resource
 spec:
-  type: Resource                        # This can only be "Resource" or "HPA".
+  type: Resource                        # This can only be "Resource" or "Replicas".
   completionStrategy:
     completionStrategyType: Periodical  # This can only be "Once" or "Periodical".
     periodSeconds: 86400                # analytics selected resources every 1 day